smazzin/jhausotter/content/_index.md

       </div>
       <div class="col col--sm-6">
         <h3>Need a new website?</h3>
-        <p>I can design &amp; develop what you want.
-I like to keep it simple and convey the message you want to send.</p>
+        <p>I like to keep it simple and convey the message you want to send.
+I can design &amp; develop what you want.</p>
         <a href="#" class="ghost-button-rounded-corners">View Recent Projects</a>
       </div>
     </div>